About MIDI connections: Identifying the Midi pin numbers

 Thanks for the article and clarifications, and you’re welcome for the comment! 🙂

-2. Dragan Minic says:
+2. Dragan Minic Avatar

 Hello, rt.